spacecloud-io/space-docs/content/essentials/remote-services/quick-start.md

 You can start Space Cloud in a docker container by simply runnning the following command:

 {{< highlight bash >}}
-docker run -d -p 4122:4122 -p  --name space-cloud -e DEV=true spaceuptech/space-cloud:latest
+docker run -d -p 4122:4122 --name space-cloud -e DEV=true spaceuptech/space-cloud:latest
 {{< /highlight >}}

 > **Note:** You can also start space-cloud without docker by following [this guide](/getting-started/deployment/manual).